Artificial Grass Installation Cost

 Maintenance

-There is no need to water an artificial lawn, cut it, or spend vast amounts of money of weed killers and pest control.
-To keep your artificial lawn in perfect tip-top condition, all you need to do is simply run a small amount of water through it once per week to remove any unwanted dirt, and the occasionally sweep it with a stiff bristled broom (costing around £7) in order to fluff it up; if it should require it.
+To keep your artificial lawn in perfect tip-top condition, all you need to do is simply run a small amount of water through it once per week to remove any unwanted dirt, and occasionally sweep it with a stiff bristled broom (costing around £7) in order to fluff it up, if it should require it.

 Repairs

-Even though fake grass lawns are extremely durable and not easily damaged, it is actually possible for the lawn to be damaged in a few ways; however, the good news is that it is often a very easy solution to repair the damage and return the lawn to its former glory.
+Even though fake grass lawns are extremely durable and not easily damaged, it is actually possible for the lawn to be damaged in a few ways.
+However, the good news is that it is often a very easy solution to repair the damage and return the lawn to its former glory.

 Flattened Grass

-Over time and with constant high-traffic use, most (if not all) types of grass, both artificial and real, can become flattened and sorry-looking.
 Thankfully, when dealing with artificial turf, the solution is quite simple: to brush the fibres with a broom.
 This will, in turn, fluff the grass blades back into their original positions and return the grass to looking fluffy, lush, and beautiful again.

 Loose Sections

 Sections becoming loose or moving under usage are often caused by incorrectly fitted grass.
-To solve this problem, simply lift the movable pieces, re-join the seams, and re-pin or bond the patches to the surface.
+To solve this problem, simply lift the movable pieces, rejoin the seams, and re-pin or bond the patches to the surface.

 Patching and Replacing Ripped or Damaged Sections